 The backside of the market belongs to Bananas and baskets.
 Cane basket weavers are typically women who come with things like baskets, small pouches, and hand fans.
 A set of 2 baskets, a purse, and a fan is used in the weddings for gifting to the bride.
 Our guide said this craft has survived because of the ritual use of these baskets.

 Before 1960, the old market used to be in the lanes next to the current market.
-The area is now called Angod – that comes from Kannada word Angadi or Shop/Market.
+The area is now called Angod – which comes from the Kannada word Angadi or Shop/Market.
 If you look at the addresses on the boards, you will notice this word.

 The gram Devi of Mapusa is Shantadurga.
 She now lives in Dhargalim, some 14 KMs away, across the Chapora River.
 During the Goan Inquisition, she was moved from the village.
 However, she continues to be treated as the presiding deity of Mapusa.